+On the day of the interview, take at least 30 minutes before the interview to set up.
 Find a quiet place to conduct the interview where you won’t be interrupted by family members, pets, traffic noise, etc. Get a glass of water.
 Turn off cell phones, etc. in preparation for the interview.
-Arrive a couple minutes early to check the microphone and video and to work out any technical issues.
+Also, check the microphone and video and work out any technical issues.

 3.1 Complete the release form